vettorigaia/PPG/README.md

 ### Key Functions Used
 `VideoReader`: Loads the video file and extracts individual frames into a structured array for analysis.

-'read': Retrieves each frame from the video and stores it in the mov structure.
+`read`: Retrieves each frame from the video and stores it in the mov structure.

-'std2()': Computes the standard deviation of pixel intensities across all frames, allowing for the extraction of the cardiac signal.
+`std2()`: Computes the standard deviation of pixel intensities across all frames, allowing for the extraction of the cardiac signal.

-'imshow()': Displays the parametric image of standard deviations to highlight regions with significant blood flow variations.
+`imshow()`: Displays the parametric image of standard deviations to highlight regions with significant blood flow variations.

-'colormap('turbo')': Enhances visualization of the parametric image by applying a color map that highlights intensity variations effectively.
+`colormap('turbo')`: Enhances visualization of the parametric image by applying a color map that highlights intensity variations effectively.

 The process iterates over all pixels in each frame to calculate the time-series standard deviation for every pixel, and the result is stored in a parametric image that visually identifies regions of interest in terms of heart rate signal extraction.